Welcome to today's edition of the Rush 24-7 podcast.

 It's a good question.

-Because you remember when Candy Crowley teamed up with Obama in the second debate and uh allowed this misconception to be believed that Obama had called it a terror attack the day after Benghazi, it was five days later, Susan Rice is up there.
+Because you remember when Candy Crowley teamed up with Obama in the second debate and allowed this misconception to be believed that Obama had called it a terror attack the day after Benghazi, it was five days later, Susan Rice is up there.

-It's not what a terror attack, it was a video.
+It's not what a terror attack.

-So my friend here wants to know why was Obama telling two different stories.
+So my friend here wants to know, why was Obama telling two different stories?

-And he says, we know why, and the media knows why.
+He says, we know why, and the media knows why.

 So let the testimony under oath begin.

-Don't the reason I'm reading this note to you here is don't get your hopes up for testimony under oath here.
+The reason I'm reading this note to you here is don't get your hopes up for testimony under oath here.

-And by the way, the drive-by's have totally turned on Gramnesty and McCain now, and they are angry white guys.
+And by the way, the drive-bys have totally turned on Gramnesty and McCain now.

 The two leading Republican advocates for immigration reform are now angry white guys.